RyanBurnside/mds/README.md

 Please purchase a 60hz monitor to play the game as intended. :P

 How To Play:
-Arrow keys OR WASD keys move the player. (dot with circle) Each time you touch a bullet you'll shoot the enemies increasing your score.
+Move your player (circle) around and touch enemy bullets with the outside ring.
-However, if a bullet hits the dot in the middle you will lose a life.
+If the dot inside touches an enemy shot you lose a life.

+- W A S D or ARROW KEYS (movement)
+- Z or Y (slow ship speed for precision)

 There are 3 sloppily made levels.
 (Feel free to toy with levels.lisp to make more)